We had our garden office, affectionately known as the shed, built in December last year.

 Kitted out properly, with some prints, shelves, plants, a globe and a comfy office chair (because furniture at work is very important and worth investing in, so he tells me!) it’s actually become a really homely space, used every day for home working and then often into the evening when I’m blogging or Doug is playing computer games or whatever the hell he does down there.

 I really rate the garden office

 In fact, here are eight reasons that you should totally get a garden office of your own!

-6) It is also a great place to hide stuff from the kids, such as your impressive array of Star Wars Lego and decorate however you want even if it doesn’t necessarily fit in with the rest of the house.
+For example, your impressive array of Star Wars Lego.
+You can also decorate however you want even if it doesn’t necessarily fit in with the rest of the house.

 They can be used as summer houses, play rooms…whatever you like, really.
 It is a lot cheaper than an extension, and you don’t need to go through planning to put one up which can be done in a matter of days.

 Ours is also masquerading as extra storage space, housing a table and three Ikea units from the house whilst we wait for the extension to be completed.

 8) It gives you somewhere to escape to.